Did a massive Chinese power outage cause Bitcoin’s crash down to $50K? By Cointelegraph - Up News Info

 Did a massive Chinese power outage cause Bitcoin’s crash down to $50K?

-According to the Cambridge Energy Consumption Index, or BECI, Xinjiang represents nearly one-quarter of the global hash rate.
+According to the Cambridge Energy Consumption Index, or CBECI, Xinjiang represents nearly one-quarter of the global hash rate.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.